Represented By

 Why Book Dina Meyer

-The Starship Troopers and Saw fandoms are two of the most loyal and active communities in the convention circuit.
-Fans show up in person to hear about her practical stunt work and her deep ties to the Jigsaw mythology.
-With the 30th anniversary of Starship Troopers approaching in 2027, booking her now captures the peak of this cultural nostalgia wave.
+The Starship Troopers and Saw fandoms remain incredibly loyal and active, consistently drawing crowds to conventions.
+Fans are eager to hear about her practical stunt work and her deep connections to the Jigsaw mythology.
+With the 30th anniversary of Starship Troopers approaching in 2027, booking her now capitalizes on the significant nostalgia wave and ongoing cast reunions.

 Advocacy